mpdn/skjul/readme.md

 Using a word vector model, we pair each embedding with a neighbor using cosine distance as the metric.
 Note that these pairings must be exclusive, i.e.
 `[(a,b), (a,c)]` is not valid because `a` participates in both pairs.
-Instead, we find the k-nearest neighbors and then greedily pair words based on the distance to the closest non-paired k-neighbor.
+Instead, we find the k-nearest neighbors for each word then greedily pair words based on the distance to the closest non-paired neighbor.
 This means that words are not always paired with their closest neighbor and some words are not paired at all.

 This repository includes a precomputed pair list based on